Sarah McCoy: Early life and education

-Career
+Writing

 McCoy's master's degree thesis was her debut novel The Time It Snowed in Puerto Rico (Random House, 2009).
 Her second novel The Baker's Daughter (Crown, 2012) was a New York Times bestseller, a USA Today bestseller and an international bestseller.
-Her novella "The Branch of Hazel" is included in the WWII anthology Grand Central: Original Stories of Postwar Love and Reunion (Penguin, 2014).
+Her novella The Branch of Hazel is included in the WWII anthology Grand Central: Original Stories of Postwar Love and Reunion (Penguin, 2014).
 Her novel The Mapmaker's Children was released by Crown on May 5, 2015.
 Marilla of Green Gables released from William Morrow/HarperCollins in 2018 and was a book club pick for USA Today, New York Post, Woman's World, BookBub, PopSugar, Library Journal, and Indie Next List, among other accolades.
-Her most recent novel Mustique Island released from William Morrow/HarperCollins in 2022 and was a Best Book of the Month Pick by Amazon, PopSugar, Town & Country, Vox, Veranda, and others.
+Mustique Island released from William Morrow/HarperCollins in 2022 and was a Best Book of the Month Pick by Amazon, PopSugar, Town & Country, Vox, Veranda, and others.
 The Washington Post praised, "McCoy's gorgeous novel takes place on the Caribbean island of Mustique in the 1970s, a getaway for Princess Margaret…”

+In 2025, Sarah McCoy published the novel Whatever Happened to Lori Lovely? loosely inspired by her correspondence with the former actress turned Benedictine nun Dolores Hart.
+The novel was a Book Club Pick by BookBub, Woman's World, Brenda Novak's Book Group, and received critical praise.
+Called a "lush, compelling story" by Shelf Awareness and recommended for "those who like their historical fiction gritty and realistic, but with a tender, heartrending throughline" by Bookreporter.

 McCoy's writing has appeared in Newsweek, Real Simple, Lit Hub, The Millions, Your Health Monthly, Writer Unboxed, the Huffington Post and other publications.
 She hosted the NPR WSNC Radio monthly program Bookmarked with Sarah McCoy and previously taught English writing at Old Dominion University and at the University of Texas at El Paso.